Mark Yeates: Oldham Athletic

 On 25 August 2015, Yeates joined Oldham Athletic on a short-term deal.
 Yeates scored one goal in 20 games for the club.

 Blackpool

 On 7 January 2016, Yeates joined Blackpool on an initial 18-month deal from Oldham Athletic with the option for a further year.

 Notts County

 On 30 January 2017, Yeates signed for Notts County.

 Eastleigh

 On 28 June 2017, Yeates joined National League side Eastleigh on a two-year deal.

 AFC Fylde

 Yeates left Eastleigh to join AFC Fylde on 12 June 2019.

 Bamber Bridge

-Yeates joined Bamber Bridge F.C. from AFC Fylde in September 2020.
+Yeates joined Bamber Bridge from AFC Fylde in September 2020.

 Coaching career

 Yeates joined the academy coaching staff at Fleetwood Town, working with the under-13s.
 He was appointed to a full-time role within the academy in September 2021.
 He became the under-18s assistant coach in July 2022, before becoming head coach of the under-18s in January 2023, guiding the team to the fifth round of the 2022–23 FA Youth Cup.
+On 29 September 2025, Yeates was announced as interim assistant manager of Fleetwood Town's sister club Waterford until the end of their League of Ireland Premier Division season in November, working under interim head coach Matt Lawlor following the sacking of John Coleman.